 We had Zane assessed by a Speech Therapist a couple months later to start the process of getting on the year long wait list for actual therapy to begin.
 She noted that he was “At Risk for Social Communication Issues” which I thought meant speech delay.
 Little did I know this actually means “At Risk for Autism”.
-I’ve never had any experience with anyone with Autism so I was a little naive as to the lingo that was used.
+I’ve never had any experience with anyone with Autism, so I was a little naive as to the lingo that was used.

-We went on to have his hearing checked.
+I went on to have his hearing checked.
 Passed with flying colors.
 Hurray!

 One day in July I was watching a program on TV and the topic was Autism.
 I didn’t think much of it, as I was beetling around the living room cleaning as the kids were napping.
 Then it happened.
 They started listing the signs and symptoms of Autism that you should look for … my jaw dropped and I KNEW, that is what has caused Zane’s speech delay.
 It explained him to a “T” or “Z” ;0).